bowenyu066/OSWorld_APP/README.md

    pip install -e .
    ```

-2. Configure the application by editing `config.yaml` (will be created automatically on first run)
+2. Configure the application by editing `config.yaml`

 3. Start the application:
    ```bash